brownk96/french_101/source/french_speaking_countries.rst

 Countries That Speak French
 ============================

-As of 2015, there are twenty nine countries that have French as an official language.
+There are currently twenty nine countries that have French as an official language.
 Of these twenty nine, there are sixteen were it is a co-official language, meaning it exists as the official language alongside another.
 The other thirteen have French set as their only official language.